rust-lang/nomicon/src/atomics/seqcst.md

 But this is all highly theoretical at the moment, so let’s make an example to show how that rule can actually affect the execution of code.
-So, if C were to precede A in _S_ then that means in the modification order of any atomic they both access, C would have to come before A. Let’s say then that C loads from `x` (the atomic that A has to access), it may load the value that came before A if it were to precede A in _S_:
+So, if C were to precede A in _S_ (and they are not both loads) then that means C is always coherence-ordered-before A. Let’s say then that C loads from `x` (the atomic that A has to access), it may load the value that came before A if it were to precede A in _S_:

 ```text
   t_1       x       t_2